shivanshvermaa/mlops-deployment/README.md

 2. **Access the FastAPI application:**

-    Open your browser and navigate to `http://localhost:8000`
+    Open your browser and navigate to `http://localhost:80` to see if the API is working and

+   Navigate to `http://localhost/docs` to see the documentation for the hosted API.

 ## Deployment to AWS EC2